MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

    * Country
    * Sales Channel

-2. Create two new columns by doing the following:
+2. Create two new columns by following these steps:
    1. Aggregate the **Units** column by using the **Sum** operation.
 Name this column **Total units**.
    1. Add a new **Products** column by using the **All rows** operation.